Tom-PIT/Connected.Docs/en/Sales/Documents/DeliveryNotes.md

 ## Deletion

-- **Only draft delivery notes can be deleted.**
+Draft delivery notes can be deleted on the edit screen, but only if they contain **no details**.
-- **Delivery notes containing details cannot be deleted.**
-- **Reversed delivery notes cannot be deleted.**

-To delete a draft delivery note:

-1. Remove all **Details** lines.
+If the draft still includes items in the **Details** section:

+1. Click the material serial number to open the **Edit detail** screen.
-2. Click **Delete** in the document header.
+2. Click **Delete** inside the Edit detail window to remove the material.
+3. Repeat this for all remaining materials.

+Once the document contains no materials, you can click **Delete** to remove the draft.

 If confirmed, the document is permanently removed.

 > [!NOTE]
-> A delivery note cannot be deleted if it is referenced by dependent documents (Issues, Invoices, Production orders, etc.).
+> - A delivery note cannot be deleted if it is referenced by dependent documents (Issues, Invoices, Production orders, etc.).
+> - Completed documents **cannot** be deleted — only reversed or returned to draft.

 ---